Robert Curbeam: Spaceflight experience

 STS-116 (December 9–22, 2006) was a mission to the International Space Station.
 The mission involved the installation of a new truss segment and the rewiring of the station's electrical system.
 During the mission, Curbeam was the EVA crewmember for the record-breaking four spacewalks, three of which were conducted along with astronaut Christer Fuglesang (Sweden) and one along with astronaut Sunita Williams.

 Post-NASA career

 On December 7, 2007, NASA announced that Curbeam had chosen to leave NASA after 13 years, to pursue a job in the private sector.
-He presently works for Northrop Grumman Innovation Systems as the Senior Director of Business Development in Virginia.
+He presently works for Astrotech Space Operations as the president and CEO.

 Having played lacrosse as a student athlete at the Naval Academy, Curbeam became an assistant coach for the boys lacrosse team at Clear Lake High School in Houston, Texas.
-In 2011, Curbeam led Clear Lake to the semifinal match of the Texas High School Lacrosse League South District Championship game.
+In 2011, Curbeam coached Clear Lake to the semifinal match of the Texas High School Lacrosse League South District Championship game.